 We also rely on upcycling from leftovers in the outfitting of our VAUDE Stores.
 For example, the curtains for the changing rooms are made out of leftover Packs 'n Bags materials.
 The clothes hanger labels for our sale items are also made from remnant materials.

 Unfortunately, we still don't have a recycling option for smaller remnant amounts.
 This generally comes with significant effort and costs (such as those due to customs regulations) when processing them or bringing them to our headquarters.
-After we have built up our internal structure for upcycling and material exchange, we want to concentrate more intensively on this issue.
+After we have built up our internal structure for upcycling and material exchange, we want to concentrate more intensively on this issue in 2020.

 Currently about 82 % of waste in Germany is recycled*.
 Recycling waste means that the raw materials and energy are put back into the commercial cycle.
 The most common form of this recycling is the combustion of waste to produce energy.
 High quality waste is transformed into a lower quality product.** For this reason such processes are known as downcycling.